ali205412/odoo-ls-zed-extension/README.md

 ## Prerequisites

-The extension will automatically download the appropriate `odoo_ls_server` binary for your platform when first activated.
+The extension will automatically download and build the Odoo Language Server on first use.
+You need to have the following installed:

+- **Git** - for cloning the odoo-ls repository
+- **Rust/Cargo** - for building the language server

+If you don't have Rust installed, you can install it from [rustup.rs](https://rustup.rs/).

 ### Manual Installation (Optional)

-If you prefer to install the language server manually:
+If you prefer to install the language server manually, you can build it from source and ensure `odoo_ls_server` is available in your PATH.

-1. Download the latest release from [odoo-ls releases](https://github.com/odoo/odoo-ls/releases)
-2. Make sure `odoo_ls_server` is available in your system PATH

 ## Installation